ThomasStrong/GeometryCalculator/README.md

 - Open the file in Visual Studio (or preferred IDE).
 - Run Debug to begin the appliciation.
     * **Note:You may need to right-click Geometry_Calculator.sln and choose 'Set as Startup Project' before running Debug.
+        (In Visual Studio, you can select the .sln file from the Run-Debug drop-down)

 ## Technologies